A Story From Childhood

 Perhaps the first thing to clarify is that you may not find one mentor but you can find many.
 Here are five things that have helped me along the way:

-- Look for a person in your area of interest.
 As obvious as this seems, it is easy to miss.
 If you are married, look for a man who is 5 – 10 years ahead of you.
 Ideally, you may want to pursue a couple and you may have to “chase” several because they may be too busy, you may not “click” (and all four of you get along).
 If you are in sales, look for a salesperson.
 If you are in medicine, look for someone in medicine.
 Even though many things are different, mature believers who have walked more miles and worked more years than you have a ton to offer.

-- Look for a leader who is a reader.
 Perhaps it’s cliché but leaders are readers.
 (The converse is not necessarily true.)
 The point here is that good mentors and leaders are also learners.
 No one likes a know-it-all.
 But we all love it when the “expert” shares his own questions, doubts and difficulties.
 People who read expose themselves to thoughts outside their capacity.
 Simply ask them what have you read lately?
 It will reveal a lot about them and their answer may become your reading list.

-- Learn to ask good questions.
 Certainly we want a mentor who will listen, empathize, encourage, offer counsel and even correct us.
 But we miss the gold if we do all the talking.
 As one who talks a lot, I have to discipline myself when I’m around my mentors.
 Sure, it’s a friendship – a lot of give and take – but I need their counsel more than they need to hear me blather.
 A simple solution is to write out a few questions before you get with your mentor.

-- Initiate, pursue and keep looking.
 Perhaps the greatest challenge is getting up off the sofa-of-life and pursuing others.
 I find many young people are hesitant to find a mentor.
 And that’s a tragedy.
 The risk is not that great but the reward is extraordinary.
 So pursue a person.
 Maybe you “click” and maybe you don’t.
 That’s OK.
 Keep pursuing.
 The only difference between having mentors or not is whether or not you will take initiative until you find some.

 I’ve had many mentors, some for a brief season, and some for many years.
 No one of them offered everything; all of them offered many things.
 Avi taught me to block.